flowcentraltechnologies/flowcentral-doc-end-user/docs/v1_0/user_group.md

             </ul>
         </li>
     </ol>
->>Any field with the red asterisk * is a mandatory field.
+>Any field with the red asterisk <span>* is a mandatory field.
 And this asterisk means that the field is required to be filled before the form can be saved
 </p>